Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ![Adaptive](media/AdaptiveThreshold.jpg)

 ## Hardware
-- PIR motion sensors with temperature/humidity report to Home Assistant, causing a 20 minute standby.
+- PIR motion sensors with optional temperature/humidity report to Home Assistant, causing a 20 minute standby.
 - Be sure to use a 100nf decoupling capacitor across temp sensor Vcc and Gnd to prevent spurious PIR hits.
 - Use most any ESP here.
 Standardizing with ESP32 keeps my life simple, if inelegant.